Table of Contents

 Important Therapeutic Uses of Khamira Banafsha

-- It is used in the treatment of ailments of respiratory system.
+- It is used in the treatment of ailments of the respiratory system.

 - It is used in chest diseases and lung diseases.